sircelsius/sircelsiussexy.github.io/_posts/2014-12-15-grunt-and-bower-ftw.md

 <p class="message">Over the weekend, I switched from the original jekyll build of the site to a new workflow using <em>bower</em> and <em>grunt</em>.</p>

-The original jekyll building process is cool, but it lacks a few things to make it really unforgetable.
+The original jekyll building process is cool, but it lacks a few things to make it really unforgettable.
 After playing around a bit with *liquid* tags to add some features to my pages, I thought I might need a bit more flexibility with dependency management and building / deploying.

 To achieve that, here are the new features I have added: